Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 print(test_set_accuracy)
 ```
 <br>
-Our baseline network achieves a **75% Classification Accuracy** on the Test Set.
-It will be interesting to see how much improvement we can this with additions & refinements to our network.
+My baseline network achieved a **75% Classification Accuracy** on the Test Set.
+It would be interesting to see how much improvement I could see with these additions and refinements to my network.

 <br>
-#### Test Set Confusion Matrix
+### Test Set Confusion Matrix

-Overall Classification Accuracy is very useful, but it can hide what is going on with the network's predictions!
+Overall Classification Accuracy was very useful, but it could hide what was going on with the network's predictions!

-As we saw above, our Classification Accuracy for the whole test set was 75%, but it might be that our network is predicting extremely well on apples, but struggling with Lemons as for some reason it is regularly confusing them with Oranges.
-A Confusion Matrix can help us uncover insights like this!
+As we saw above, My Classification Accuracy for the whole test set was 75%, but it might be that my network was predicting extremely well on apples, but struggling with Lemons as for some reason it was regularly confusing them with Oranges.
+A Confusion Matrix could help me uncover insights like this!

-We can create a Confusion Matrix with the below code:
+I could create a Confusion Matrix with the below code:

 ```python
 # Confusion matrix (percentages)